 In the finance literature, there is no wide variation of FCF definitions.
-Jensen 1986 is regarded as the seminal paper that laid out the basic definition of FCF.
-Jensen 1986 hypothesizes that FCF increases agency costs because the managers of companies with high FCF spend it on acquiring negative net present value (NPV) projects for the purpose of satisfying their ego (being managers of large-size companies) and possibly for increasing their own compensation.
+Jensen (1986) is regarded as the seminal paper that laid out the basic definition of FCF.
+Jensen (1986) hypothesizes that FCF increases agency costs because the managers of companies with high FCF spend it on acquiring negative net present value (NPV) projects for the purpose of satisfying their ego (being managers of large-size companies) and possibly for increasing their own compensation.
 He proves his hypothesis by showing that, after acquisition, the return on investment of acquirers is lower than before the acquisition.
 In light of that, he defines FCF as "cash flow in excess of that required to fund all projects that have positive net present value when discounted at the relevant cost of capital."
 He argues that managers should not acquire negative NPV projects and should instead distribute the FCF as dividends to the stockholders.
 If managers want to acquire new companies they should do so using borrowed capital rather the FCF.
 In this way, creditors would discipline managers (because they have the power to force the company into bankruptcy) and pressure them not to invest in negative NPV projects.
-The majority of papers in the finance literature tend to agree with Jensen's hypothesis.
-See, for example, (Mann and Sicherman 1991), (Opler and Sheridan 1993), (Dhumale 1998), (Carroll and Griffith 2001), and (Freund et al. 2003).
+The majority of papers in the finance literature tend to agree with Jensen's hypothesis (see, e.g., Mann and Sicherman (1991), Opler and Titman (1993), Dhumale (1998), Carroll and Griffith (2001), and Freund, Prezas, and Vasudevan (2003)).
 The problem with Jensen's definition of FCF is that it is not publicly available and, thus, unobservable.
 Companies do not disclose the actual set of positive NPV projects that they have at any point in time or even for a given year.
-Thus, Lang et al. (1991) used a measure of Tobin's q (the ratio of market to book value of equity) to proxy for this.
+Thus, Lang, Stulz, and Walking (1991) used a measure of Tobin's q (the ratio of market to book value of equity) to proxy for this.
 The assumption is that if average q is less than 1, the marginal investment opportunity is negative.
-Lang et al. (1991, 317) note that the FCF hypothesis implies that the acquirer's return should be negatively related to FCF in low q firms, and unrelated to FCF in high q firms.
+Lang et al. (1991) note that the FCF hypothesis implies that the acquirer's return should be negatively related to FCF in low q firms, and unrelated to FCF in high q firms.
 They find that high q bidders have significantly higher mean returns than low q bidders, and higher median returns.
 As predicted by the FCF hypothesis, their low q, high FCF firms are the worst performers of any of their sample sub-sets.
 One notable exception to Jensen's FCF hypothesis is Gregory (2005) who used a dataset of UK take-overs and proxies for FCF similar to those used by Lang et al. (1991).
-Gregory reported that, contrary to Jensen's FCF hypothesis, there is evidence that acquirers with high FCF perform better than acquirers with low FCF.
+Gregory (2005) reported that, contrary to Jensen's FCF hypothesis, there is evidence that acquirers with high FCF perform better than acquirers with low FCF.